Understanding new tasks through the lens of training data via exponential tilting: Experiment details

 \paragraph{Source and target domains} For the source domain we use the original training set of images.
 We consider five different target domains: (1) the target domain with all the groups $g \in \{0, 1, 2, 3\}$ from test data, (2) with groups $g \in \{0, 3\}$ \ie, landbirds on land backgrounds and waterbirds on water backgrounds, (3) with groups $g \in\{ 0, 2\}$, \ie, landbirds on land backgrounds and waterbirds on land backgrounds, (4) with groups $g \in \{1, 3\}$, and (5) with groups $g \in \{1, 2\}$.
 Note that all of the target domains have landbirds and waterbirds.

 \paragraph{Data} \breeds\ \citep{santurkar2020breeds} is a subpopulation shift benchmark derived from ImageNet \citep{deng2009imagenet}.
 It uses the class hierarchy to define groups within classes.
 For example, in the Entity-30 task considered in this experiment, class fruit is represented by strawberry, pineapple, jackfruit, Granny Smith in the source and buckeye, corn, ear, acorn in the target.
 Each source and target datasets are split into training and test datasets.
 In the source domain the training (resp. test) data has 159037 (resp.
 6200) sample points, whereas in the target domain the sample sizes are 148791 (resp.
 5800) for training (resp. test) data.
 There are 30 different classes in both source and target domains.
 The highest (resp. lowest) class proportion in source training data is 4.9\% (resp.
 1.58\%) and in target training data is 4.9\% (resp.
 1.53\%).
 Here, the images are embedded using SwAV \citep{caron2020unsupervised}.
 The embedding is of dimension 2048, which we consider as covariates for our analysis.
+As in the \waterbirds\ experiment, we do not fine-tune the embedder.

 \paragraph{Source and target domains} In our \breeds\ case study we mix a small amount of labeled target samples into the source data.
 We mix $\pi$ proportion of labeled target samples into the source domain and evaluate the performance of our method for several mixing proportions ($\pi$).
 Below we describe the step by step procedure for creating mixed source and target datasets: \begin{enumerate} \item In both the source and target domains we combine the training and test datasets. \item Let $m$ be the sample size of the combined source data.
 We add $\lfloor m\pi\rfloor$ many labeled target samples into the source data. \item Resulting source and target datasets are then split to create training ($80\%$) and test ($20\%$) data. \end{enumerate}